 So, I'm about to put a third string of panels to supply our solar generator.
 And guess what?
 The panels are now 230W and the voltage again changed.
 So another stud diode will be needed to prevent the new kid on the street from bullying his two siblings.
 More thought about how diodes work and should be installed.

 Honest truth?
 They are cheap, about 5 dollars and all you have to know is which direction they allow current.
 Ask your supplier; it's not rocket science.

 One particularly useful application is the light emitting diode.
 One important change when going green is to buy LED light bulbs.
 They use about one twentieth of the energy of conventional incandescent lamps.
 Whilst they require a little getting used to, we'll all be using them before long.

-Luckily you don't have to understand how diodes work; just use them.
+Luckily you do not have to understand how diodes work; just use them.

 What on earth does this have to do with the price of tea in China you may well be asking; or how diodes work?
-Google likes websites on just one theme, but I confess I don't have the energy to build a two hundred page website on solar energy generators.
+I confess I don't have the energy to build a two hundred page website on solar energy generators.
 So Bernard Preston's site is about my books of chiropractic anecdotes and the other things that enthuse me.